Santa Rosa Beach, Florida

 - Pop Culture

-- Is the former New York deputy editor of the Evening Standard and lifestyle write at Observer.
+- Margaret is the former New York deputy editor of the Evening Standard and lifestyle writer at Observer

-- Articles have appeared in Teen Vogue, Marie Claire, Southern Living, USA Today, TheKitchn, Apartment Therapy, and more.
+- Her articles have appeared in Teen Vogue, Marie Claire, Southern Living, USA Today, TheKitchn, Apartment Therapy, and more

-- Has written for Byrdie since January 2021.
+- She has written for Byrdie since January 2021

-In 2019, Margaret left New York for Santa Rosa Beach, Florida, where she now works as the special projects manager and newspaper editor for the town of Seaside, where "The Truman Show" was filmed.
+In 2019, Margaret left New York for Santa Rosa Beach, Florida, where she now works as the special projects manager and newspaper editor for the town of Seaside—the location where "The Truman Show" was filmed.

-Margaret received a Bachelor's degree in American Studies from Tulane University.
+Margaret earned a Bachelor's degree in American Studies from Tulane University.